Storm cellar: Average storm shelter

 Most storm cellars are accessible by a covered stairwell, and at the opposite end of the structure there can be conduits for air that reach the surface, and perhaps a small window to serve as an emergency exit and also to provide some light.
 Storm cellars, when connected to the house, may potentially compromise security.

 Fully enclosed underground storm shelters offer superior tornado protection to that of a traditional basement (cellar) because they provide separate overhead cover without the risk of occupants being trapped or killed by collapsing rubble from above.
-For this reason they also provide the only reliable form of shelter against "violent" (EF4 and EF5) tornadoes which tend to rip the house from its foundation, removing the overhead cover which was protecting the occupant.
+For this reason they also provide the only reliable form of shelter against EF5 tornadoes which tend to rip the house from its foundation, removing the overhead cover which was protecting the occupant.

 There are several different styles of storm cellars.
 There are the generic underground storm/tornado cellar, also called storm or tornado shelters, as well as the new above-ground safe rooms.
 A "cellar" is an underground unit, but for the sake of the specified use of a "storm cellar" to protect one from high-wind storms, it seems relevant to mention saferooms.
 There are two basic styles of underground storm cellars.
 One is the "hillside" or "embankment" and the other is the "flat" ground.

 One other style of shelter is the under garage.
 While similar to other underground shelters, its main difference is that it is installed in a garage rather than outside.
 Having it installed in the garage allows access to it without having to go outside during a storm.
 It is sometimes not an option to have a shelter installed outside either due to insufficient space, or local ordinances.